GabrielDougherty/AudioTrace/README.md

 # AudioTrace

 macOS menu bar application that tracks which applications have produced audible sound recently using Core Audio process taps.
+Shows applications that played audio within the last 10 minutes.

 I made this app to answer the question, "where did that sound come from?" when hearing an intermittent beep or something